 The most prominent feature of Ek Balam is the El Torre tower.
 One of the biggest pyramids in the entire Yucatan peninsula, El Torre reaches 100 feet and boasts some of the most amazing stone-carved designs.

 Archaeologists discovered Ek Balam ruins only in the late 1980s, when the extensive excavation work was conducted at the site.
-With only 1 square mile uncovered of the total 10 miles, Ek Balam is one of the most fascinating Mayan ruins in Yucatan!
+With only 1 square mile uncovered of the total 10 miles, Ek Balam is one of the most fascinating Mayan ruins in the region.

-If you want to enjoy one of the least discovered places to visit in Yucatan, make a stop at this archaeological area.
+Make a stop in Ek Balam, if you want to enjoy one of the least discovered places in Yucatan, Mexico.

 Entrance fee: 460 pesos

-Although Yucatan Peninsula is one of the top tourist destinations in Mexico, it still has plenty of hidden gems.
+Yucatan Peninsula has plenty of hidden gems.
 Uayma, is a small village about 15 km from Valladolid that can be easily reached by car rental or by taxi.

 A must-stop on your Yucatan itinerary, Uayma is a quiet place but it has become quite popular in recent years thanks to the majestic Church of Santo Domingo with its colorful facade.
 Many travelers come to Uxmal specifically because of this gorgeous church, but it’s not the only thing that Uayma has to offer.